-Since its creation in 1997, Cofidis has only been absent from the Vuelta in 2000, making it one of the Spanish race’s regulars.
+Since its creation in 1997, Cofidis has only been absent from La Vuelta in 2000, making it one of the Spanish race’s regulars.
 The French have shown a particular preference for this race, always putting together powerful line-ups with which to fight for stage victories and good positions in the final general classification.
-That determination has allowed them to earn 17 partial victories, to which we would have to add the points classification and up to five King of the Mountain victories four with the legendary David Moncoutié and the latest with Nicolas Édet.
+That determination has allowed them to earn 17 partial victories, to which we would have to add the points classification and up to five King of the Mountain victories.

 In La Vuelta 18, the French team obtained one of its best ever participations in La Vuelta.
 Cofidis provided some of the big race names, such as Nacer Bouhanni (sprint victory in San Javier.
-Mar Menor), Luis Ángel Maté (15 stages wearing the King of the Mountain jersey and three Most Combative Rider awards) and Jesús Herrada (leader of the general classification for two stages).
-The rider from Cuenca who, in 2020 continues to be the last Spaniard to have worn La Roja, added another stage triumph to his tally in Ares del Maestrat during La Vuelta 19.
+Mar Menor) and Jesús Herrada (leader of the general classification for two stages).
+The rider from Cuenca who continues to be the last Spaniard to have worn La Roja, added another stage triumph to his tally in Ares del Maestrat during La Vuelta 19.

 - Final victory0

 - Stages victories17